Growmies/json-to-table/README.md

 #IMPORTANT NOTE
-See the CHANGELOG for explaination of v3 vs v4.
+See the CHANGELOG for explanation of v3 vs v4.

 ##Install
 ```